 Sometimes in our life, it’s okay to take the stress, especially when it comes to exams.
 But if the stress is stopping you from performing to the best of your ability, then you need to start figuring out ways to manage this stress.
-This year has been a chaotic year for medical aspirants because of the sudden introduction of NEET exam by Supreme Court of India.
-Here we try and figure out the causes and solutions to this grave new phenomenon called NEET Exam Fear!!
+This year has been a chaotic year for medical aspirants because of the Corona Virus Lock down , NEET exam may also get postponed thus let's figure out the solutions to manage this stress effectively !!

 In India, parents are willing to invest more in their child’s education than anything else.
 When there is an investment there will always be a huge expectation from the child.
 Nowadays many parents are sending their children to Kota for coaching with the expectation to see their child secure high rank.
 Many parents fail to realize that to fulfill their dreams they are actually pressurizing their child.
 To add to this, parents have a tendency to compare their child with others.
 Such comparison leads to anxiety and depression in a child.
 As Henry Ford says, “Failure is the opportunity to begin again, more intelligently”.